HISTORY OF NEW YEAR’S DAY

 - Commercial: tracking trade and billing

-How will you celebrate New Year’s Day?
+How do you celebrate New Year’s Day?

 Bill Petro, your friendly neighborhood historian